fjh1997/SharpUpload/README.md

 run web.exe with administration

-add rule of firewall to make 8080 port open
+add rule of firewall to make 8080 port open，you have to open it manually because it uses http.sys instead of direct tcp connection.

 ## Credit to